Extremis: Merchandise

-Motion comic
+Miscellaneous

 In 2010, Marvel Knights Animation adapted Extremis into a motion comic with 3D cel-shading graphics.
 The six-part mini-series was released by Shout!
-Factory first on DVD and later coupled with Spider-Woman: Agent Of S.W.O.R.D. on Blu-ray.
+Factory first on DVD and later coupled with Spider-Woman: Agent of S.W.O.R.D. on Blu-ray.

 Novel

 A novel adaption of Iron Man: Extremis, written and adapted by comic writer and editor Marie Javins, was released in May 2013 to tie-in with the release of the Iron Man 3 film as part of the Marvel Prose Novel series.
+A GraphicAudio dramatisation of the comic was adapted from this novelisation.